davideagostini/optimizeme/README.md

 * ....

 ## Comments
-Comments and criticism are welcome to improve the application.
+Comments are welcome to improve the application.